What is a Health Benefit Exchange?

 About the Washington Health Benefit Exchange

 The Washington Health Benefit Exchange was created in state statute in 2011 as a “public-private partnership” separate and distinct from the state.
 The Exchange is responsible for the creation of Washington Healthplanfinder, an easily accessible, online marketplace for individuals, families and small businesses to find, compare and enroll in qualified health insurance plans.
-Starting October 1, 2013, Washington Healthplanfinder will offer Washington State residents:
+Washington Healthplanfinder offers Washington State residents:

 - Apples-to-apples comparisons of Qualified Health Plans (QHP)